geobro1992/geobro1992.github.io/_pages/teaching.md

 ## Invited Speaker

+_Herpetology_, Department of Fish and Wildlife Conservation, Virginia Tech 2025\
 _Population Dynamics_, Department of Forest and Wildlife Ecology, UW-Madison 2024\
+_Herpetology_, Department of Fish and Wildlife Conservation, Virginia Tech 2024\
 _Evolution_, Department of Biology, The Citadel 2023\
 _Animal Behaviour_, Department of Biology, Randolph College 2023\
 _Herpetology_, Department of Fish and Wildlife Conservation, Virginia Tech 2023\